 We know the work you do is incredibly important.
 However, that doesn’t mean you should be consumed by it all day, every day, week after week.
 It’s unhealthy to be under the constant stress and pressure of running your agency, with no breaks in sight.
 To be the best agency owner you can be, you have to allow yourself to take breaks.
 These breaks should provide the opportunity to be completely shut off from running your agency unless a dire emergency strikes.
 Instead, during these breaks, focus on taking care of yourself and spending time with loved ones.

 In the Harvard Business Review article “The Data-Driven Case for Vacation – Harvard Business Review” the authors of the article, Shawn Achor and Michelle Gielan, make the case that taking a vacation makes employees more productive.
 We believe that research applies to all levels of management.

 Taking time away from the office can help you and your business stay healthy

 Your physical, mental, emotional, and even spiritual needs require rest and time to recuperate.
 This doesn’t mean that you need to go on an elaborate vacation; the time off can be a “staycation.”
 These stay-at-home vacations can be simple.
-Perhaps you finally read your favorite author’s new novel, binge watch reality tv, or visit a few hole-in-the-wall restaurants you found online.
+Perhaps you finally read your favorite author’s new novel, have a reality TV marathon, or visit a few hole-in-the-wall restaurants you found online.

-For more information on the services that we can provide, visit our website www.seniorcareba.com or call me at 678-340-3649.
+For more information on the services that we can provide, call me at 678-340-3649.
 I’d love to set up some time to provide a Free Consultation and determine how we can best serve your needs.
 Our team looks forward to working with you and providing personalized consulting for personalized care!